-After your admission, take some time to prepare the start of your doctoral studies!
-The Study management website will give you a lot of practical information regarding visas, accomodation, health insurance, etc.
+After your admission, take some time to prepare for the start of your doctoral studies!
+The Study management website will give you a lot of practical information regarding visas, accommodation, health insurance, etc.

-Twice a year, the Doctoral School organizes an event and a day-trip for newly enrolled doctoral students.
-It includes presentations about doctoral studies at EPFL, about services available to support you and social activities to help you meet other students and better integrate.
+Several times per year, the Doctoral School organizes an event and a day trip for newly enrolled doctoral students.
+It includes presentations about doctoral studies at EPFL, services available to support you and social activities to help you meet other students and better integrate.

-To help newly arrived doctoral students settle into the local environment, the Doctoral School and Language Centre work together to offer a range of French courses over Summer.
+To help newly arrived doctoral students settle into the local environment, the Doctoral School and Language Centre work together to offer a range of French courses over the summer.

-The Doctoral School has put together guidelines that are intended to assist a new doctoral student and his/her thesis Director in laying the foundations for working together.
+The Doctoral School has developed guidelines to help new doctoral students and their supervisors lay the foundations for collaboration.

 The guidelines are provided by the Registrar’s Office (Service académique) to every new doctoral student at the time of their official enrolment at EPFL.
-The document (also available below) is intended for use as discussion points in your first meeting.
-It highlights issues that can be raised by doctoral student and/or thesis Director, and lays out the most important areas that each may wish to discuss.
+This document (also available below) is intended to serve as a basis for discussion at your first meeting.
+It highlights issues that may be raised by the doctoral student and/or supervisor and outlines the most important areas that each may wish to discuss.